Last Updated on

 The Top Acoustic-Electric Guitars Less Than $500

 Our lineup might not reflect the same rankings from other guitar gurus, but we’ve got good reason to back up our actions.
 We took quality, value, and popularity into consideration, and we were stringent and impartial when it came to splitting hairs over very slim and tight margins.

-In this price range, you’ll be introduced to the high-end of entry level guitars.
+In this price range of under 500 dollars, you’ll be introduced to the high-end of entry level guitars.
 While they may be premium instruments for the content beginner, we’re also concerned about how an intermediate player would benefit from putting down this amount of cash.

 Keeping all this in mind, we were brutal in our rankings.
 Here’s the results!